alaatm/az-pipelines-pulumi/README.md

     In the created pipeline add a new variable called `PULUMI_ACCESS_TOKEN` to set your [pulumi access token](https://app.pulumi.com/alaatm/settings/tokens).

+1. Install [Pulumi Azure Pipelines extension](https://marketplace.visualstudio.com/items?itemName=pulumi.build-and-release-task) from the marketplace.

 1. Add `azure-pipelines.yml`, see the one in the root of this repo for reference.

+1. Make sure you authorize the azure service connection.
+You can do that via the settings of the Pulumi task in the pipeline editor in Azure DevOps.

 ### Resources